SEALOEarth_(c)2015_DrChaitanyaHiremath

 • The essay does not address the prompt.

-• The essay does not have research citations.
+• The essay does not have in-text citations.

 • The essay does not have at least one required resource.